 For any questions related to QF Student Housing, please contact them at firstname.lastname@example.org.

 New Student Orientation (NSO) and Convocation

-Your New Student Orientation (NSO) begins on Monday, August 16 and ends on Thursday, August 19, 2021.
+Your New Student Orientation (NSO) begins on Monday, August 16 and ends on Thursday, August 19, 2021 with a formal convocation ceremony.
 It is mandatory for all incoming students to attend their NSO.
 On the first day, you will take a placement examination in English, Arabic, and/or French to be placed in the right class.
 Additionally, you will meet your Academic Dean, learn about your academic expectations and co-curricular activities, and get to know your fellow classmates.
 All first-year students will receive their class schedule at individual meetings with their Academic Dean during NSO.

-New Student Convocation will be the evening of Thursday, August 19, 2021 and is mandatory for all new students.
+New Student Convocation will be on Thursday, August 19, 2021 and is mandatory for all new students.
 The dress code is business or traditional attire.
 Please be respectful of cultural norms.
-We encourage parents and family members to come and celebrate the beginning of your Georgetown career.
-A light reception will follow the ceremony giving families the opportunity to meet Georgetown faculty and staff.
+We encourage parents and family members to gather and celebrate the beginning of your Georgetown career together.

 The visa will be emailed to you by GU-Q around late July.
 Print it and take it with you to the airport (an electronic copy will not suffice).
 It may be necessary to present a copy at passport control.
 Additionally, we require all international students to upload their flight itineraries via your Application Status Page in order to issue an OK to board on your flight.